ksouders92/Cook-It-or-Book-It/README.md

 The "Cook It" choice uses the Edamam API to return recipes searched by the user The "Book It" choice uses the Yelp API to return restaurants searched by the user

-## Contributors
+## Contributors & Technologies
-Syyad Khan created the split landing page where you choose whether to "Cook It" or "Book It" Billy Harber created and styled the "Cook It" page and worked with the Edamam API with help from Syyad Khan Jaime Salazar created and styled the "Book It" page and worked with the Yelp API Kathleen Souders used firebase to store data from users who choose to sign up for the "Cook It or Book It" newsletter supporting World Food Bank
+* Syyad Khan created the split landing page where you choose whether to "Cook It" or "Book It"
+* Billy Harber created and styled the "Cook It" page and worked with the Edamam API with help from Syyad Khan
+* Jaime Salazar created and styled the "Book It" page and worked with the Yelp API
+* Kathleen Souders used firebase to store data from users who choose to sign up for the "Cook It or Book It" newsletter supporting World Food Bank

 ## Deployment
 https://ksouders92.github.io/Cook-It-or-Book-It/